 Pricing a home properly is both an art and a science, which means there’s often some error that creeps in.
 Sellers have to avoid either extreme, making sure not to over price or under price.
 More often than not, though, they err on the side of the former.
 Still, there remains an element of science in pricing based on the use of standard pricing strategies and formulas.
 It is possible, then, for you as a buyer to have a pretty good idea of whether a seller is asking too much.
-So let’s take a closer look at how you can know a home is overpriced in Los Angeles.
+So let’s take a closer look at how you can know a home is overpriced in Riverside.

 Factors Leading to Overpricing

 Yes, a real estate agent is a licensed professional with experience, but she is also human.
 And that means mistakes will inevitably happen, usually as a result of overconfidence in her ability to sell a home.
-That’s why both sellers and buyers in Los Angeles need a top-notch agent who will avoid such mistakes.
+That’s why both sellers and buyers in Riverside need a top-notch agent who will avoid such mistakes.
 (To discover more about this, call (866) 593 7012.)

 TOO MANY IMPROVEMENTS